ValerieWang628/Magical-Desicion-Maker-Box/README.md

 ## Project Description

 This project is called The Magic Decision Box.
 This is a human-computer-interactive platform developed via Python which helps users to make decisions based on managment science principles.
+This is also the term project I had during my course -- [Fundamentals of Computer Science and Programming](https://www.cs.cmu.edu/~112/).
+(A little update here: I got 92 out of 100 for this project. 😁)

 👉🏼Click [here](https://www.youtube.com/watch?v=SCq7pKkoa50) to see the simplified video demo of this project.